keyestudio/FKS0001-Keyestudio-ESP32-Core-Board-Scratch/Scratch Tutorial/Tutorial/Project 01：LED Blinking.md

 ###  **1. Description**

 LED blinking is a simple project designed for starters.
-You only need to install an LED on Arduino board and upload the code on Arduino IDE.
+You only need to install an LED on Arduino board and upload the code on Scratch.
 This project reinforces the learning of Arduino conceptual framework and using methods for starters.

 ###  **2. Working Principle**